Llywelyn1282/the-dead-swan/README.md

 ### Gallery Page

+* The gallery page displays several images of what the establishment has to offer such as the decor, happy patrons, live musicians, food and drink.

 ![Gallery Page](/documentation/gallery.png)

 ### Booking Page

+* The booking page contains a booking form for users to be able to request a table at the restaurant.

 ![Booking Page](/documentation/booking-form.png)

 ### Booking Request Received Page

+* A page the user will be directed to if they correctly fill out the booking form.
+The page has a link that allows users to navigate back to the homepage and automatically redirects back to the homepage after 20 seconds.

 ![Booking Request Received Page](/documentation/booking-request-received.png)

 ### 404 Error Page

+* A 404 page is in place to display if a user navigates to a broken link.
+The page has a link that allows users to navigate back to the homepage and automatically redirects back to the homepage after 20 seconds.

 ![404 Error Page](/documentation/404.png)